Jagrati1213/Saas-LandingPage/README.md

 # Saas-LandingPage
-I creat this project for my pratice.
+I create this project for my pratice.
 ## Used language ##
 - HTML
 - CSS